Shubham-Hadgal/Covid-19-Vaccination/README.md

 User can see all the vaccine availabilities as per Dates.

-Displays Vaccination centre name, Address, Timings, Fees, Available slots, Age limit.
+Displays Vaccination centre name, Address, Timings, Fees, Available slots, Age limit, Vaccine name.

 # Usage